smguilia/overview-1/whats-new/index.md

 You can now access all of the {{site.data.keyword.Bluemix_notm}} CLI plug-in documentation in one location, making it easier for you to find any CLI command that you are looking for.
 Check out the References section in the [CLI documentation](/docs/cli?topic=cli-ibmcloud_cli).

-## New dashboard and the Resource list page
+## New dashboard and Resource list page
 New as of: 30 November 2018
 {: #dash}